F. J. Robinson, 1st Viscount Goderich: Senior Minister: 1812–1822

+Chancellor of the Exchequer: 1822–1827

 Robinson served as Chancellor for four years, and was regarded as a success in the post.
 The public finances were in good order, with a revenue surplus for the first three years of his chancellorship.
-He cut taxes and made grants to house the Royal Library in the British Museum and to buy the Angerstein Collection for the National Gallery.
+He cut taxes and made grants to house the King's Library in the British Museum and to buy the Angerstein Collection for the National Gallery.
 Jupp writes, "These achievements, together with his support for Catholic relief and the abolition of slavery, led to his being regarded as one of the most liberal members of the government and to two more nicknames – 'Prosperity Robinson' and 'Goody'."
 Robinson's last year at the Treasury was overshadowed by a run on the banks, caused by the collapse of the City of London bankers Pole Thornton and Co.
 Robinson was not blamed for the collapse, but his measures to mitigate the crisis were widely seen as half-hearted.

 Under strain from the financial crisis, Robinson asked Liverpool for a change of post.
 In January 1827 he was given a peerage as Viscount Goderich, but Liverpool had no time to reshuffle his cabinet, being taken ill in February 1827 and resigning the premiership.
-He was succeeded by Canning, whose appointment caused a major realignment in the political factions of the day.
+Liverpool was succeeded by Canning, whose appointment caused a major realignment in the political factions of the day.
 The Tories split into four groups, distinguished by their view of Catholic Emancipation.
 Canning and his followers were liberal on the matter; Robinson belonged to a moderate group that was willing to support Canning; the faction led by the Duke of Wellington and Robert Peel opposed emancipation; and an ultra-Tory group resisted any kind of liberalising measure.

 To the anger of the King, George IV, who regarded it as a betrayal, Wellington and Peel refused to serve under Canning.
 With half the Tories ranged against him, Canning was obliged to seek support from the Whigs.
 Goderich, appointed by Canning as Leader of the House of Lords as well as Secretary of State for War and the Colonies, found the upper house no less stressful than the Commons.
-He was the target for the anger of the anti-Canning Tories in the Lords, suffering many personal verbal assaults; when he attempted to get a new Corn Law enacted it was defeated by an alliance of peers led by Wellington.
+He was the target for the anger of the anti-Canning Tories in the Lords, suffering many personal verbal assaults.
+When he attempted to get a new Corn Law enacted, the proposal was defeated by an alliance of peers led by Wellington.